t2wan/DSC180B-Capstone/README.md

 ### Purpose of the Code

-For CheckPoint 2, our code would do the data ingestion proportion first, to pull DBLP.txt as the input corpus for future use from the cloud and save it at data/EN/ depository depending on the hyper-parameter.
+For Final Replication, our code would do the data ingestion proportion first, to pull data as the input corpus for future use from the cloud.
 Then to perform some basic EDA on it.
-At the end we would run the autophrase algorithm.
+At the end we would run the autophrase algorithm along with phrasal segmentation,analyzing the results.

 ### Code Content
-Some Python Scripts, involved in etl.py, eda.py, to download data, process data, and analyze data.
+Some Python Scripts, involved in etl.py, eda.py, auto.py, and visual.py to download, process data,analyze, and visualize data.

 ### How to Run the Code

-To get the data, from the project root dir,
+To get the data,

-run python run.py data
+run python run.py etl

-This downloads the data from Kaggle in the directory specified in config/data-params.json.
+This downloads the data from Kaggle in the directory specified in config/etl-params.json and do data cleaning.

-To get the data, from the project root dir,
+To do the eda for the data,

-run python run.py data eda
+run python run.py eda

-This downloads the data, then performs EDA and saves the figures in the location specified in config/eda-params.json.
+This performs EDA and saves the figures in the location specified in config/eda-params.json.

-To get the data, from the project root dir,
+To run autophrase algorithm,

-run python run.py data eda auto
+run python run.py auto

+This performs autophrase algorithm and saves the results in the location specified in config/auto-params.json.

+To analyze the output of autophrase,

+run python run.py visual

-This downloads the data, then performs EDA and saves the figures in the location specified in config/eda-params.json and run autophrase algorithm from our submodule , saving the output to the location specified in config/auto-params.json.
+This performs analysis on the results and saves the figures in the location specified in config/visual-params.json.

+To run whole project,

+run python run.py all

+To make a test run,

+run python run.py test